Generic Name: azithromycin (a ZITH roe MYE sin)

 Do not give Zithromax to a child younger than 6 months old.

 How should I take Zithromax?

-Use Zithromax for the full prescribed length of time.
+Use this medicine for the full prescribed length of time.
 Your symptoms may improve before the infection is completely cleared.
 Skipping doses may also increase your risk of further infection that is resistant to antibiotics.
-Zithromax will not treat a viral infection such as the common cold or flu.
+Zithromax will not treat a viral infection such as the flu or a common cold.

 Store at room temperature away from moisture and heat.
 Throw away any unused liquid medicine after 10 days.

 Take the missed dose as soon as you remember.
 Skip the missed dose if it is almost time for your next scheduled dose.
 Do not take extra medicine to make up the missed dose.

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.